zulip/zulip/docs/translating/translating.md

-Some translated languages don't have these, but we highly encourage translators for new languages (or those updating a language) write a style guide as they work , since it's easy to take notes as you translate, and doing so greatly increases the ability of future translators to update the translations in a consistent way.
+Some translated languages don't have these, but we highly encourage translators for new languages (or those updating a language) write a style guide as they work, since it's easy to take notes as you translate, and doing so greatly increases the ability of future translators to update the translations in a consistent way.
 See [our docs on this documentation](../documentation/overview.md) for how to